-The appliance can be used in conjunction with typical 'S'-Plan systems and 'Y'-Plan systems.

-Please contact Vokera technical should you require further detailed instruction.
+The appliance can be used in conjunction with typical 'S'-Plan systems, for 'Y'-Plan systems, a relay is required, please contact Vokera technical should you require further detailed instruction.

 8.3 OTHER DEVICES

 Contact the controls manufacturer and/or Vokera technical department should you require more specific information on the suitability of a particular control.
 Further guidance on the recommended practice for the installation of external controls, can be found in CHeSS - HC5/HC6 (www.energyefficiency.gov.uk).